• Skip to primary navigation

 PHOTO 3 PHOTO 4

-Step 9.
-To make sugar syrup, pour water and sugar into a saucepan and bring it to a boil.
-Remove the pot from the heat, add cocoa powder, and mix well with a mini whisk.
+Step 9: To make sugar syrup, pour water and sugar into a saucepan and bring it to a boil.
+Remove the pot from the heat, add the cocoa powder, and whisk until well combined.
 Let it cool.

-Step 10.
-To make chocolate ganache, chop the dark chocolate bar (or use chocolate callets) and place it in a bowl.
-Alternatively, use a food processor to crush chocolate.
+Step 10: To make chocolate ganache, chop the dark chocolate bar (or use chocolate callets) and place it in a bowl.
+Alternatively, use a food processor to crush the chocolate.

-Step 11.
-Pour heavy cream into a small saucepan and bring it over medium heat, stirring with a hand whisk.
+Step 11: Pour heavy cream into a small saucepan and bring it to a medium heat, stirring with a hand whisk.
 Warm the cream to 176°F (80°C), then pour half over the chocolate (photo 5).

-Step 12.
-With a wooden spoon, mix chocolate with cream gently from the center to the edges.
+Step 12: With a wooden spoon, mix the chocolate with the cream gently from the center to the edges.
 Then add the remaining hot cream and stir until shiny and smooth (photo 6).

 Photo 5: Cream poured over chocolate in a bowl Photo 6: Chocolate ganache in a bowl